gandradep/morseCode/README.md

 ### Prerequisites

-In order to run this project you need: Relational databases and their management systems that use SQL as their underlying query language
+In order to run this project you need: Ruby install on your local computer.

 ### Setup